 When a person is on a high carb diet, their body produces glucose and insulin, which becomes the primary source of energy.
 Because of this, fat is not burned as much and stored up.

-With no carbohydrate intake, the process of ketosis, or the breaking down of fats by the liver, is stimulated.
+With low carbohydrate intake, the process of ketosis, or the breaking down of fats by the liver, is stimulated.

 Essentially, a keto diet does not focus on low calorie intake, but on low carbohydrate intake.

 Going on a Ketogenic diet has proven more effective for those who want to slim down, as opposed to a low-fat and high carb diet.

 Aside from weight loss, it also helps lower blood sugar, which could help prevent or manage diabetes.
 It has also been found to keep insulin levels at a healthy range.

 The Keto diet can help enhance mental focus and performance; it can also boost energy and leave you feeling full longer.

 What’s more, it can keep cholesterol and high blood pressure at bay by increasing of high density lipoproteins (HDL), which is known as the good cholesterol that helps lower the risk of heart disease.

 Going on a Keto diet has been known to help clear up skin problems, like acne, lesions, and skin inflammation.

 - Standard ketogenic diet (SKD): a very low-carb, moderate-protein and high-fat diet. (usually 75% fat, 20% protein and only 5% carbohydrates)